jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.14.10 LongProfileFromPoints

-Plots the longitudinal profiles from flow-paths initiating from a set of vector points..
+Plots the longitudinal profiles from flow-paths initiating from a set of vector points.

 *Parameters*: